 Generalized hyperhidrosis is an all-over-body sweating condition which is usually worse at night.
 The hormonal changes of pregnancy and menopause are a leading cause, but it can also by a symptom of an underlying systemic disorder, such as hypo- or hyperthyroidism, infection, diabetes and even cancer.

-For both types of hyperhidrosis, there are treatments that can really help to greatly reduce or even eliminate the sweating.
+For both types of hyperhidrosis, there are treatments that can really help to greatly reduce the sweating.
 These include prescription-strength antiperspirants, Botox injections, medications if underlying medical conditions are involved, and nerve surgeries in very severe cases.
 Individual results may vary.*